cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Also known as "translucent-box testing."

+## Graylisting

+Graylisting is a method of protecting email users from spam.
+A Mail Transfer Agent (MTA) using graylisting temporarily rejects emails from senders that they don't recognize.
+The originating server tries to resend the email after a delay.
+If the email is legitimate, the MTA accepts it.

 ## Jump Box

 Also known as a jump host or a jump server, a jump box is a system (typically) on an internal